 I am currently teaching in Bangkok.
 Can I volunteer to do something besides teaching?

-Yes, level 1 volunteers can be involved with other efforts including event planning, and grant writing.
+Yes, level 1 volunteers can be involved with other efforts including event planning, grant writing, and detention center visits.

 Where is your school located?